ni-lab/guanine/docs/scoring.rst

 tl;dr
 ------

-``GUANinE`` employs the robust metric of Spearman's :math:`\rho` (pronounced 'rho') to score model predictions.
-We recommend using ``stats.spearmanr`` from the ``scipy`` package if you don't have a better implementation.
+``GUANinE`` uses Spearman's :math:`\rho` (pronounced 'rho') to score model predictions.
+We suggest ``stats.spearmanr`` from the ``scipy`` package if you don't have a better implementation.

 .. important::
     Implementations of :math:`\rho` may handle ties differently.
-We recommend always adding `'jitter'`_ to your predictions to test for sensitivity to minute perturbation.
+We recommend adding `'jitter'`_ to your predictions to test for sensitivity to minute perturbation.
 See below for how-to.

 scoring overview
 ----------------
+Speaman's :math:`\rho` is a robustified variant of Pearson's correlation coefficient.
+Unlike Pearson's R, it is immune to affine (``y = mx + b``) transformations, so there is no need to worry about a 'cutoff' score or whether you power/log/Box-Cox transformed your predictions.
+Do note that it still presumes *increasing* results -- predictions that are identical will impede its measurement.

 By construction, most test set in ``GUANinE`` have private labels, just like in `other AI benchmarks`_ and `Kaggle`_ contests.
 This prevents 'accidental' cheating by design, and it also helps to extend the life of the benchmark.